More than just Licenses and Registrations

 - 9. Senior Attorneys provide legal assistance and support to agency program administrators by analyzing legal opinions, briefs and other material, preparing memoranda of law and conferring with administrators or parties to legal action in order to mediate, negotiate or settle legal issues directly related to the agency's program.

 - 10. Public Information Specialists draft speeches, press releases, newsletters and reports, interact with the public and the media, prepare written materials and publicize agency programs.
-Employees in this title are engaged in the preparation of written material, editing and dissemination of informational materials concerning the programs and activities of a State agency through various media including newspapers, radio, television, motion pictures, periodicals and State publications.
+Employees in this title prepare written material, edit and disseminate of informational materials concerning the programs and activities through various media including newspapers, radio, television, motion pictures, periodicals and State publications.

-- 11. The NYS DMV offers administrative traineeships in the following titles: Administrative Analyst, Agency Training and Development Specialist, Budgeting Analyst, Contract Management Specialist, Highway Safety Program Analyst, Personnel Administrator and Property Manager.
+- 11. The DMV offers administrative traineeships in these titles: Administrative Analyst, Agency Training and Development Specialist, Budgeting Analyst, Contract Management Specialist, Highway Safety Program Analyst, Personnel Administrator and Property Manager.
 Appointments from each eligible list are made to various one-year and two-year traineeship positions in administrative, fiscal, and program areas, as vacancies occur.